 This work represents the personal history of a young black man’s struggle in the context of racism, poverty, and violence, serving as a valuable historical resource.
 Included is a report released by the United States Senate Select Committee on COINTELPRO’s activities against the Black Panther Party and Martin Luther King Jr., in 1975, along with another report that outlined a plot to dismantle stability in the black community.
 Finally added, is a historical break-down of the evolution of street gangs from the 1930s to the present, which includes a complete compilation of gangs and gang territories in the United States as well as statistical material and an extensive reference listing.

 “This well-documented research offering has interpersonal appeal and a compelling story line.
 It is accurate and contains details necessary for higher education perusal in the disciplines of Sociology, Psychology, Anthropology, Communication Studies and Criminal Studies.
 I would also recommend it for Bible Study and Prayer groups seeking to put their faith into action and intercession.
 Kevin Lewis exposes one strata of American life all citizens should be aware of.
-This slice of life has a value which far exceeds anything a reader could pay; $17 is nothing for the knowledge and wisdom this narrative contains.” – Dr. C. S. Eigenmann, Professor of Communication Studies, Fort Hays State University
+This slice of life has a value which far exceeds the purchase price for the knowledge and wisdom this narrative contains.” —Dr. C. S. Eigenmann, Professor of Communication Studies, Fort Hays State University

 Hometown: Watts, Los Angeles